warner/git-foolscap/README.md

 ## Cleaning up the FURL

-By default, the flappserver uses `ifconfig` to determine the host's IP addresses, to construct the "connection hints" portion of the FURL.
+The flappserver uses the `--location=` you provide to construct the "connection hints" portion of the FURL.
 This tells the client how to connect to the server.
 The server must have a publically-reachable address (or at least reachable by your clients), or you must configure a port-forwarding and put the externally-reachable address+port into the FURL.

-The automatically-detected IP addresses will include 127.0.0.1, which is not so useful from external hosts.
-You can edit the FURL to replace any or all of the IP addresses with domain names to make it shorter/prettier and more accurate.
-For example, the default might be:

-    pb://tvzddtbzbldthde5kdsvjvzpweifx7ae@1.2.3.4:57306,127.0.0.1:57306/jmxpcs6lsmgtuzdomxbgtfcmhgfmfbpc/my-repo

-but you could tell your clients to use this instead:

-    pb://tvzddtbzbldthde5kdsvjvzpweifx7ae@example.com:57306/jmxpcs6lsmgtuzdomxbgtfcmhgfmfbpc/my-repo
+If you got the hostname wrong, or if you used an IP address and it has changed, you can edit the FURL later.
+You can also use multiple hints, and the client will try to connect to each of them until at least one works:

+    pb://tvzddtbzbldthde5kdsvjvzpweifx7ae@example.com:57306,example.org:57306/jmxpcs6lsmgtuzdomxbgtfcmhgfmfbpc/my-repo

 The first big random-looking string in the FURL identifies exactly which server public key is expected: it provides cryptographic assurance that the connection will go to the right server.
 No certificate authorities or trusted third parties are used.
 The second random string is a secret "swissnum" which securely identifies the resource being accessed (in this case, a table entry which points at a git repository and a read+write/read-only mode).
-Knowledge of this secret enables access: to share access, share the secret (and the rest of the FURL necessary to use it), to withhold access, don't reveal the secret.
+Knowledge of this secret enables access: to share access, share the secret (and the rest of the FURL necessary to use it); to withhold access, don't reveal the secret.

 ## Configuring the flappserver